abhati27/Voice-Based-Reminder-App/README.md

  4. The application should now be running.
 You can start using voice commands to add, edit, or remove reminders.

 ## Usage
 - Add a reminder: Say "add reminder [reminder name] at [time]".
--- Example: "add reminder homework at 6".
+Example: "add reminder homework at 6".
+- Edit a reminder: Say "edit reminder [reminder name]" and wait for the prompt to say the new time.
+Example: "edit reminder homework", then wait and say "8".
+- Remove a reminder: Say "remove reminder [reminder name]".
+Example: "remove reminder homework".

+## Troubleshooting

+If you encounter issues with the application, please ensure that your microphone is working correctly and that you have granted the application permission to access your microphone.
+Additionally, check that you have installed all the required dependencies.

+## Contributing

+Feel free to open an issue or submit a pull request if you would like to contribute to the project.